-- A An overproduction of insulin could happen as the stem cells differentiate to form β cells instead due to the plasticity of stem cells. - All the cells of a type 2 diabetic patient are unresponsive to insulin hence it is much more difficult for stem cell therapy to replace all affected cells in the body. - C More needs to be understood about the various causes of type 2 diabetes as the disease has varying degree of severity. - D There is possible risk of rejection as the stem cells are delivered into the patient's body.
+- A An overproduction of insulin could happen as the stem cells differentiate to form β cells instead due to the plasticity of stem cells. - B All the cells of a type 2 diabetic patient are unresponsive to insulin hence it is much more difficult for stem cell therapy to replace all affected cells in the body. - C More needs to be understood about the various causes of type 2 diabetes as the disease has varying degree of severity. - D There is possible risk of rejection as the stem cells are delivered into the patient's body. - 10 The diagram shows various nucleic acids found in a cell.